jia-shijie/jia-shijie.github.io/_pages/about.md

 ---

 I am an Associate Professor in the State key Laboratory of information security (SKLOIS), Institute of Information Engineering (IIE), Chinese Academy of Sciences (CAS).
 I obtained my Ph.D degree from the University of Chinese Academy of Sciences (UCAS) in 2017.
-My research interests lie in the general area of <font color="light blue"> applied cryptography, privacy protection, network and system security</font>, particularly in cryptographic misuse detection, data storage security (e.g., solid state storage and cloud storage), as well as and information system security evaluation.
+My research interests lie in the general area of <font color="light blue"> Applied Cryptography, Privacy
+Protection, Network and System Security</font>, particularly in Cryptographic Misuse Detection, Data Storage Security (e.g., solid state storage and cloud storage), as well as and Information System Security Evaluation.
 I have published 40+ papers on security venues, such as ACM CCS (17), IEEE TDSC (21), ACSAC (16,17,22), ESORICS (23) and AsiaCCS (16,19).
 I won Distinguished Paper Award of ACSAC 2017.